gsalaman/ble_stick_ctl/README.md

 I then exported this project and put it up on google drive...which lets me install it stand-alone on my phone (or anyone elses!!!)

+## Thunkable
+MIT App Inventor is cool, but it only supports Android.
+Thunkable is another block-based enviornment, and support both Android and Apple.

+Thunkable's API for the BLE plugin isn't as robust as MIT's...it looks like I'm going to need to send strings rather than bytes.
+In order to preserve backwards compatability, I'm going to make 3 new characteristics instead of re-doing the existing ones.

 ## Current Investigations
 In no particular order:
 * Instead of using a phone app, use another ESP32 as a client.